nxnjz/kahlu/README.md

 The repository includes deployment configurations for **Docker and docker-compose**, but also a few specific platforms like **Heroku**, **Scalingo**, and **Nanobox**.

-A **stand-alone** installation guide will be provided as soon as possible.

 ## Local development